imCodePartnerAB/koha-plugin-easy-payments/README.md

 # API routes
 The plugin requires that its API routes are added to Koha.
+* Enable the plugin
 * Restart the webserver after installing the plugin

+# Testing
+Testing information can be found at (https://tech.dibspayment.com/easy/test-information)